ashleychontos/pySYD/docs/introduction/attribution.rst

 .. note::

-    ``pySYD`` is only possible thanks to the many powerful Python libraries.
-    Please also consider citing :ref:`these packages <installation-dependencies>`.
+    ``pySYD`` is only possible thanks to many powerful Python libraries -- therefore we also encourage you to cite :ref:`these packages <installation-dependencies>`.

 ----